-However, one ingredient central to chili – chilies – are native to Mesoamerica (a region that includes parts of Mexico and Central America).
-And they are an important ingredient in Mexican cuisine.
+However, one ingredient central to chili – chilies – first originated in Central or South America.
+They were then grown in Mexico and became an important ingredient in Mexican cuisine.
 So we get the confusion!

 The exact origin of the dish chili isn’t clear, but most historians trace its roots to San Antonio, Texas.
 You can take a deeper dive into the history of chili here.

 This 1-pot recipe starts with the basics: Onion, garlic, pepper.
 We went for jalapeño for added heat.
 But if you’re looking to avoid spice, opt for a bell pepper instead!

 Next comes the star of the show: Butternut squash!